tangentsoft/pidp8i/README.md

     host operating environment.

-    There is an important exception here: when upgrading from v20170404 to v20171222 or newer, the old `os8.rk05` disk image will be left untouched per the above, but because `os8v3d-*.rk05` does not exist yet, those will be copied alongside `os8.rk05`.
-However, the next item still holds, so that the simulator will continue to use `os8.rk05` because it will be booted by the preexisting scripts.
+    There is an important exception here: when upgrading from v20170404 to v20171222 or newer, the old `os8.rk05` and `os8v3d-*.rk05` disk images will be left untouched per the above, but because `v3d*.rk05` does not exist yet, those will be copied alongside the old images.
+However, the next item still holds, so that the simulator will continue to use your prior disk image because it will be booted by the preexisting scripts.

 2.  **The PDP-8 simulator configuration files**, installed as `$prefix/share/boot/*.script`, which may similarly have local